-Come on — when you think about the style icons who have totally changed the definition of what it means to be a female in the entertainment industry, the name Rihanna is rolling off your tongue quicker than yelling out Umbrella.
-This is where it gets interesting though, and yes, somewhat complicated.
-The question of whether Rihanna is a tomboy has been floating around fashion circles and fan forums for years, and it’s time we dive deep into this topic with some actual facts instead of just surface-level observations.
+When you think about style icons who have completely changed what it means to be a woman in the entertainment industry, the name Rihanna rolls off your tongue faster than you can yell out Umbrella.
+But here is where it gets interesting and yes, somewhat complicated.
+The question of whether Rihanna is a tomboy has been floating around fashion circles and fan forums for years.
+It is time to dive into this with actual facts instead of surface-level observations.

 Breaking Down the Tomboy Aesthetic